panoply/esthetic/docs/src/rules/liquid/equipoiseSpacing.md

 title: 'Liquid - Equipoise Spacing'
 layout: base
 permalink: '/rules/liquid/equipoiseSpacing/index.html'
+anchors:
   describe:
     - Normalize Spacing
     - Rule Options
   options:
     - true
     - false
 ---

-::: grid col-12 col-sm-9 p-100
+::: grid col-12 col-md-9

 # Equipoise Spacing

 Whether or not to normalize and correct the inner spacing of Liquid tokens.
 The `equipoiseSpacing` rule will equally distribute whitespace sequences contained within Liquid tags and output type tokens.

-> Equipoise does not strip newline characters and does not process code encapsulated in quotation characters, such as `"string"` or `'string'` expressions. Æsthetic considers these preservation sequences.

 This is a Liquid specific formatting rule which will **default** to `true` when no option has been specified.
 The **recommended** option to use is `true`.

+> Equipoise does not strip newline characters and does not process code encapsulated in quotation characters, such as "string" or 'string' expressions. Æsthetic considers these preservation sequences.

 :::